hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Absolutely. https://gitlab.com/hiiamboris/red-mezz-warehouse/-/blob/master/morph.red#L225

 [11:37:59](#OV9sytbD7K8OFVhRukpVuRtyUM-fsZ6_fDPHkSWwMUs) <hiiamboris (NOT THIS ONE)>:
-See `eval-ruleset` and `eval-next-rule` (they're a bit messy, sorry Ì†ΩÌ∏â
+See `eval-ruleset` and `eval-next-rule` (they're a bit messy, sorry üòâ

 [12:03:31](#ol1aKvhaOudA7kAKvFPNTP_IuZNH_SU8wl_hgox2NFo) <GiuseppeChillemi (GiuseppeChillemi)>:
 @hiiamboris when you will add Foward sync I will make you a surprise :-)

 [12:06:08](#8wXPC4RjK4SdbhrUzFDgtnn2XxniaTcWf-851WWCb5E) <hiiamboris (NOT THIS ONE)>:
-Great Ì†ΩÌ∏â
+Great üòâ

 [13:36:21](#giQBIhl4Gm9hE4YjRhzjHOnfiG3rOxmA4DA_qSIn33Y) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 Morph sounds good, but looks complicated to me ...
 But most probably I am not a target anyway :-)

 [13:42:31](#zr5oag4z9CM1O_-KGTHmqKrFI0_gv1hvF_ZDEbRKawM) <hiiamboris (NOT THIS ONE)>:
-Ideas how to simplify it are welcome, @pekr Ì†ΩÌ∏â
+Ideas how to simplify it are welcome, @pekr üòâ

 [13:45:23](#ajSIGFE9Rlb3DQJMo8kMvR7qpSVFrzTm8XXjCIcZ6I0) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 It might be easier accept the fact, that it might not be done for me.
 But I worry then, that part of Red code is going to be unreadable for me then.